aliabbasjaffri/fast-api-boilerplate/README.md

 ## Setting up fastapi Application for Production Environment
 - Launch a VM and upgrade/update it via `apt update && apt upgrade -yq`
 - Install the system dependencies via `apt install -yq git python3 python3-pip nginx`
-- If you are monitoring gunicorn via supervisord, you need to install it as a system dependency using `apt install -y supervisor`
 - Checkout this repository in it and move the project file to the appropriate directory
 ```bash
 mv fast-api-boilerplate/ /opt/api